Partha-Sarker/Productivity-Management/README.md

 - Type "home" and enter to go back to home state.
 - Type "back" and enter to go back one state.
 - Just type enter to input empty value.
-- The app will crash if the input data type doesn't match the desired data type or if the input the input value doesn't meet the desired condition.
+- The app will crash if the input data type doesn't match the desired data type or if the input value doesn't meet the desired condition.

 # Demo
 This demo is prepoluated with some consumable in the constructor of **ConsumableModel** class.